DingdingKim/CoinNow/README.md

 - [ ] Alarm at target price

 ## Donation

+# You love this project ?
+DONATE to me 😄 Thank you ! ❤️

 🍗 🍕 🍔 ☕ 🍻 😍 💃 💕

 If you :heart: this, you could send me a bit coin :D